Leonardo-Boss/suckless-site/dwm.suckless.org/patches/better-borders.md

-Like [Ebersbach's patch](http://dwm.suckless.org/patches/noborder), this patch removes the border when there is only one window visible, but this patch does not depend on layout-specific changes and should automatically work with most layouts.
-The patch also removes borders from any windows that are the same size as the monitor and marks them full-screen even if their X properties indicate otherwise.
-This eliminates nuisance borders that appear with some games and applications while in full-screen mode.
+Like [Ebersbach's patch](http://dwm.suckless.org/patches/noborder), this patch removes the border when there is only one window visible, but this patch does should automatically work with most other custom layouts with no additiona layout-specific changes.

 Thanks to Alesandar Metodiev for reporting a bug that lead to the patch being rewritten.